FAA1.D Programs Administered by FAA : 01 NA Programs : C Elderly Simplified Application Project (ESAP)

 When an ESAP budgetary unit is NA categorically eligible, all participants who are included and eligible to receive NA are categorically eligible.
 ESAP categorical eligibility includes any of the following household types:

-NOTE NA Categorical Eligibility (Basic or Expanded) does not exist when a participant is disqualified for participation.
+NOTE NA Categorical Eligibility (Basic or Expanded) does not exist when a participant is disqualified from participation.

 Verification